enarroied/blog/about.md

 ---
 :description: A little bit about me...
+myst:
   html_meta:
-  "description lang=en": "About Eric Narro.
-Data Anlysist 📊 | How I went from a career in the wine industry to working with data for an insurance company and code with python every day."
+    description: "About Eric Narro.
+Data Analysis 📊 | How I went from a career in the wine industry to working with data for an insurance company and code with Python every day."
-  "keywords": "Data Analysis, Python, Eric Narro" "property=og:locale": "en_US"
+    keywords: "Data Analysis, Python, Eric Narro"
+    property_og_locale: "en_US"
 ---
 # About me